moelnemr2022/Food-Recipe/README.md

 - Responsive design for various devices

+- **Search by Area**
+- Area-specific Search: Users can now search for recipes based on specific geographic areas or cuisines.

+- **Footer**
+- Additional Information: The footer section provides additional information about the application, including links to relevant resources, contact details, and social media links.

 ### Project Structure
 - **App.js:** Main component containing the application structure and routing.
 - **Category.js:** Component for displaying food categories.